ssenge/MonadFlow/Readme.md

 ```
 The method fmap() already exists in Python for Iterables and is known as X.map().
 The next one, apply(), is not required in our case and hence, discussion can be skipped.

 The central piece of a Monand, where all the magic happens, is the last one: the famous bind() method.
-We skip here the discussion of the related monadic laws and just restrict ourself
+We skip here the discussion of the related monadic laws and just restrict ourself...tbd ;-)